Incept5/w-jax-munich-2025-workshop/README.md

 A comprehensive hands-on workshop building modern AI agents using Java 21+ and local LLMs.
 Learn to create intelligent agents that can reason, use tools, and collaborate - all running locally with privacy-first, open-source technologies.

+## The slides have been uploaded
+**W-JAX 2025 - Hands-on Agentic AI.pdf**
+These are relatively unchanged from Friday, I'd accidentally pasted a section twice into my "live" slides and got confused while presenting in the afternoon, these have been taken out.
+At the time of writing this (Sunday 9th Nov) I've not checked all the code but wanted to get the slides published.
+If you have any questions on the code, slides or generally on this subject please email me, my details are on the last page of the slides.

 ## Workshop Overview

 **Duration**: 7 hours (09:00-16:30)